"The truth about rage is that it only dissolves when it is really heard and understood, without reservation." - Carl Rogers

 9. Make it safe for your child to move past anger.
 If they feel safe expressing their anger, and we meet that anger with compassion, the

 anger will begin to melt.
-So while we accept our child's anger, it isn't the anger that is healing.
-It's the expression of the tears and fears beneath
+So while we accept our child's anger, it isn't the anger that's healing.
+It's the child feeling the tears and fears beneath

 the anger that washes out the hurt and sadness and makes the anger vanish.
-That's because once your child shows you those more vulnerable feelings,
+That's because once your child feels those more vulnerable feelings, the

 10. Stay as close as you can.
 Your child needs an accepting witness who loves him even when he's angry.
 If you need to move away to stay

 safe, tell him "I'm keeping us both safe, so I'm moving back a bit, but I am right here.
 Whenever you're ready for a hug, I'm right here."

 If he yells at you to "Go away!" say "You're telling me to go away, so I am moving back, ok?
 I won't leave you alone with these scary feelings, but I'm moving back as far as you want."

 11. Keep yourself safe.
 Kids often benefit from pushing against us when they're upset, so if you can tolerate it and stay compassionate,

 that's fine to allow.
 But if your child is hitting you, move away.
 If she pursues you, hold her wrist and say "I don't think I want that angry fist so close to me.
 I see how angry you are.
 You can push against my hands, but no hurting."
 Kids don't really want to hurt us -- it scares them and makes them feel guilty.
 Most of the time, when we move into compassion and they feel heard,